 Freshfields is leading the way in innovative finance, developing social impact bonds (SIBs) that are changing how social projects are funded.

 Freshfields aims to harness our specialist skills to bring about systemic, measurable public benefits.
 Since 2011, we have been at the forefront of delivering pro bono advice on new and innovative funding mechanisms, especially ‘payment by results’ schemes.

 We started working on our first mandate in 2011 when the market was still very new.
-Since then we have worked to launch 30 SIBs and closely related development impact bonds (DIBs).
+Since then we have worked to launch over 50 SIBs and closely related development impact bonds (DIBs).

 We now work with a wide range of clients to help develop SIBs, driving the creation of key contracts and bringing together the sector’s principal stakeholders to deliver established results.
 Our clients include specialist private investors, development investment banks and foundations.

 Freshfields Associate Daniella Jammes has been involved in the advice on SIBs and says the work has been interesting and pushed her outside of her comfort zone.
 “SIBs are a fairly new concept so it’s been a huge learning process.
 These programmes are relatable to individual people’s lives and their stories can be very powerful.”